-As Tom has paid estimated tax on the taxable part of the redundancy payment he may have overpaid tax in 2017/18 and may be able to reclaim some tax from HMRC.
+Tom may well have overpaid tax in 2018/19 and should be able to reclaim some tax from HMRC.
 Contact HMRC if you think this applies to you.

-In December 2016 he starts working for Light Trucking Ltd but the company relocates to Japan and he is again made redundant on 31 March 2017.
+In December 2017 he started working for Light Trucking Ltd but the company relocated to Japan and he is again made redundant on 31 March 2018.
 Light Trucking Ltd also gives him a £20,000 termination package.

 For more information on redundancy or leaving your job have a look at the GOV.UK website.

 You can calculate how much statutory redundancy pay you can get using the calculator on the GOV.UK website.

 The tax treatment of non-statutory redundancy is set out by HMRC in SP 1/94.

 HMRC’s technical information on redundancy payments, can be found in their EIM manual, starting at EIM13750.